 - See something, say something: If you see suspicious or criminal activity online, report it.
 If you don’t know where to report, Netsafe can help.

-- Practice safe clicking: COVID-19 is being used as a lure so be careful clicking on links, attachments or ads from unknown sources as they might be hiding malware.
+- Practice safe clicking: be careful clicking on links, attachments or ads from unknown sources as they might be hiding malware.

 - Protect your info: Criminals are harvesting personal information.
 Stop and think carefully about the details you’re disclosing or whether they need to entered online.